-This topic is now in vogue in gender studies.
-In 2006, an American expert on de Tocqueville and Machiavelli Harvey Mansfield published a work called "Masculinity” in which he tried to delineate the boundaries and positive aspects of masculinity in an increasingly neutral Western society.
-The book pissed off the New York intelligentsia, but imitators arose.
-For example, the website "The Art of Masculinity" created in 2008 offers a variety of practical tips (from “how to repair the wipers themselves" to“ how to understand that a woman loves you ”) about“ how to be a man ”to millions of visitors.
+This topic is now in fashion in gender studies.
+In 2006, the American expert on de Tocqueville and Machiavelli, Harvey Mansfield, published a paper entitled “Masculinity” in which he tried to delineate the boundaries and positive aspects of masculinity in an increasingly neutral Western society.
+The book has outraged the New York intelligentsia, but it has imitators.
+For example, the Art of Masculinity website, created in 2008, offers many practical tips (from “how to fix wipers yourself to“ how to understand that a woman loves you ”) about“ how to be a man ”to millions of visitors.

-The success of the American resource inspired Julien Rochedy, former head of the youth movement under the "National Front", to create a similar platform for the French audience.
-A flawless beard, carefully laid hair, a black shirt over a figure ...
-Against the backdrop of a bookcase, in a measured voice, he talks about "ten thoughts that men should know."
-"For many centuries, men have sought to become men.
-Some time ago, this process stopped, but earlier it was just like that. " There are entries from the blog ("why men should be able to drink” or “when to beat in case of aggression”), as well as a paid section of video and philosophical materials with a noticeable Nietzschean print.
+The success of the American resource inspired Julien Roshdy (Julien Rochedy), the former head of the youth movement in the National Front, to create a similar platform for the French audience.
+Impeccable beard, diligently laid hair, black shirt on the figure ...
+Against the background of the bookcase, he says in a measured voice about "ten thoughts that men should know."
+“Over the centuries, men have sought to become men.
+Some time ago, this process has stopped, but before that it was all that way. ” There are blog posts (“why men should be able to drink” or “when to beat in case of aggression”), as well as a paid section of video and philosophical materials with a noticeable imprint of Nietzscheanism.